 On the visual editor, select the element you want to track and choose the option Track Clicks.

-If you are selecting a button, the editor opens a widget with a pref-filled goal name..
+If you are selecting a button, the editor opens a widget with a pref-filled goal name.
 You can modify the goal name per your requirements and click DONE.
-Post this, a new goal to track clicks on an element appears in the goals page
+Post this, a new goal to track clicks on an element appears on the goals page.

 To learn more, refer to How to Add Goals Using Visual Editor.